-Chamber of Commerce making plans for 2016 Junior Leadership program
+Chamber of Commerce making plans for 2017 Junior Leadership Program

-The Oxford-Lafayette County Chamber of Commerce is accepting applications for the 2016 Junior Leadership Program.
+Oxford-Lafayette County Chamber of Commerce is accepting applications for the 2017 Junior Leadership Program.
 All 10th-grade students who live in Oxford and Lafayette County are encouraged to apply.

 Junior Leadership is a program designed to help high school students develop the essential leadership skills to be successful in the future.
-The program was modeled after a similar program was developed in Plano, Texas, more than 15 years ago.
-More than 430 students have graduated from the program since its inception in 1998.
+More than 450 students have graduated from the program since its inception in 1998.

 The sessions are developed to introduce the students to team building techniques, goal-setting strategies and are required to complete a community project prior to graduation.